-Help for those in need, comes mostly from neighbours and volunteer groups such as Neighbourhood Support, Residents Associations and so on.
+Help for those in need, comes mostly from neighbours, marae and volunteer groups such as Neighbourhood support.
+When a disaster strikes it is the community that are the first responders.

+This covers how the community plans to self-activate and respond to a disaster.
 No one knows a community better than the people that live and work in it and this is why the community must come together to develop a community response plan.